-The Comparative Literature PhD Student Handbook serves as a guide for new students and as a reference manual for more advanced students as they progress through the program.
+The English PhD Student Handbook serves as a guide for new students and as a reference manual for more advanced students as they progress through the program.
 The Handbook covers academic, administrative, funding, and mentoring information, and includes resources to aid in exploring the intellectual life of the English Department, the University of Maryland, and the broader DMV area.

-Appendix 4: Troubleshooting is designed to assist students who have encountered difficulties in completing their degree requirements, assembling committees, communicating with mentors, resolving scheduling conflicts, capstone projects, and more.
+Appendix 3: Troubleshooting is designed to assist students who have encountered difficulties in completing their degree requirements, assembling committees, communicating with mentors, resolving scheduling conflicts, understanding their funding package, and more.